SACHSTech/Lesson-Arrays-and-Methods/SOLUTIONS.md

 }
 ```

+This is different than working with an array as a reference because we have preserved the unmodified original array.

 ## Problem 5 — Extract the Middle Pair

-We compute middle indices using `length/2`.
+For best practice, we compute middle indices using `.length / 2` to avoid hard-coding or using *magic numbers*.

 ```java
 public void run() {